yureek/S-HealthStack.github.io/pages/developer-guide/content-creation/preview-survey.md

 There are no API endpoints explicitly dedicated to previewing a survey.
 Rely on the previewing features of your development environment (for example, Visual Studio Code) if previewing in the portal doesn't meet your needs.

-# SDK-Only Implementations

-Use the previewing features of your development environment (for example, Visual Studio Code) to preview surveys.